 The last wizard will allow you to register your server.
 In case you already have registered, you just need to enter your credentials.
 If you still don’t have registered the server, you can do it now using this form.

 Both ways, the form will request a name for your server.
 This is the name that will identify your Zentyal server in the Zentyal Remote interface.

-Once you have answered these questions, you will continue to configure all the installed modules.
+Once you have answered these questions, the installer will finish writing all the required configuration files.

 The installer will inform you when the installation is finished.